How to Choose the Best Piano Teacher for Your Child

 Most parents begin their search with someone in mind who might look like this:

-A teacher who’s patient, skilled, not-too-old but not-too-young, and adores teaching the classics, jazz and pop.
+A teacher who's patient, skilled, not-too-old but not-too-young, adores teaching the classics, jazz and pop.
 She seamlessly incorporates new technology and cutting-edge teaching trends.
-She’s an expert in multiple intelligences and specializes in children with learning differences.
+An expert in multiple intelligences, she specializes in children with learning differences.
 She is a brilliant concert pianist.
-She is a published composer and teaches composition flawlessly.
-Though her studio is full and has a waiting list, she has Tuesday at 4 pm ready and waiting for your child.
+Her compositions are published and popular, and she enjoys teaching composition.
+Though her studio is full with a waiting list, she has an opening on Tuesdays at 4 pm ready and waiting for your child.

 Let’s be clear: this teacher doesn’t exist.
 You will have to make choices.